bbauska/Coursera-Bootstrap/README.md

 width of the screen under which this particular set of CSS classes will be active.

-This would be specified in your CSS file as &commat;media, and then within bracket, you specify for example, min-width.
+This would be specified in your CSS file as \@media, and then within bracket, you specify for example, min-width.

 There are a lot more options to the media queries than what I&apos;m showing